Pennsylvania Route 851: History

 When Pennsylvania legislated routes in 1911, what is now PA 851 was not given a number.
 PA 851 was designated in 1928 to run from Woodbine as a related route to former PA 51 (now PA 16), north to PA 74 in Airville along an unpaved road.
 By this time, the road between New Park and Fawn Grove was an unnumbered, paved road while the road between Fawn Grove and Constitution was an unnumbered, unpaved road.

 By 1930, the road between Sticks and the Maryland border and New Freedom and Railroad were unnumbered, unpaved roads while the road between Railroad and Shrewsbury was an unnumbered, paved road.
 In 1937, PA 851 was rerouted to run from US 111 (Main Street) in Shrewsbury east to PA 74 north of Delta.
 The former alignment of the route between Woodbine and Airville became part of a southern extension of PA 124 to Fawn Grove; this road is now part of PA 425.
 In addition, the road between Sticks and New Freedom became an eastern extension of PA 516 while the road between New Freedom and Railroad became part of a southern extension of PA 616.

 The entire length of PA 851 was paved in the 1930s except for a portion to the west of New Park.
 In addition, PA 516 was a paved road between Sticks and New Freedom while PA 616 was a paved road between New Freedom and Railroad.
 The unpaved section of PA 851 to the west of New Park was paved in the 1940s.

-In the 1950s, PA 516 was extended east to an interchange with I-83/US 111 east of Shrewsbury, replacing the portion of PA 616 between New Freedom and Railroad along with PA 851 between Main Street in Shrewsbury and the interchange; the west end of PA 851 was relocated to the I-83/US 111 interchange.
+During the 1950s, PA 516 was extended east to an interchange with I-83/US 111 east of Shrewsbury, replacing the portion of PA 616 between New Freedom and Railroad along with PA 851 between Main Street in Shrewsbury and the interchange; the west end of PA 851 was relocated to the I-83/US 111 interchange.
 PA 851 was extended west to PA 516 in Sticks in 1961 in order to provide a numbered route at the interchange with I-83, replacing the portion of PA 516 between Sticks and I-83.

 In May 2008, construction of a roundabout at PA 74 was completed, replacing an X-shaped intersection which saw a high number of crashes.

 The interchange with I-83 near Shrewsbury was reconstructed into a diverging diamond interchange, which opened to traffic on June 28, 2021.